Neuroscientist who threatened to sue Science-Fraud.org, retracted two papers is out at Tufts

 As Retraction Watch readers know, it’s very rare for a scientist to face criminal charges for fraud, and it’s also very rare for the National Institutes of Health to recoup grants found to have involved misconduct.
 Both have happened in the case of Dong-Pyou Han, the former Iowa State University researcher who spiked rabbit blood … Continue reading “Crack Down on Scientific Fraudsters” — our op-ed in today’s New York Times

-Another busy week at Retraction Watch, featuring lots of snow at HQ and a trip to take part in a conference in Davis, California.
-Here’s what was happening elsewhere on the web:
+Another busy week at Retraction Watch, with developments in two closely watched cases at Nature and PNAS.
+Here’s what was happening around the web: